 In any case, you should be prepared to pay a security deposit upon move-in.
 If you damage the apartment (or residence hall, or homestay) at all during your stay, be prepared to pay for those damages with your security deposit (and with additional payments, if necessary).
-If you leave your place of residence undamaged, your deposit will likely be refunded to you.
+If you leave your place of residence undamaged, your deposit will be refunded to you.
 Realize that in many countries (especially in Europe), apartment buildings may be many decades old, and plumbing may be even older.
 Take special care, as these facilities may be easily damaged.

 Hotels, Hostels and Other Lodging: Most students spend part of the semester abroad staying in hotels and other lodging during travels.
-Many programs will house you temporarily in a hotel or hostel upon your arrival while you find permanent housing.
+Many programs will house you temporarily in a hotel upon your arrival.
 Notice that the hotel industry may be far less developed and less regulated in your host country than it is in the U.S. The disadvantage is that you may find yourself in substandard accommodations if you're not careful (no elevators, less than pristine sanitary conditions, and thin walls are a few common pitfalls).
 The good news is that you may find lodging far more affordable than it is here in the U.S. For example, while you may not be able to find a room here for less than \$35, you might be able to rent a decent room abroad for \$20, or even less in some countries.
 Youth hostels are a great example of affordable housing for college students, and a good way to meet other travelers.
+Of course, for the weak of heart, the sore of feet, or the well-to-do, you'll find Sheraton's, Marriott's and better five-star hotels in most cities.

-Guests and visitors: If you intend to have family members visit with you throughout the duration of the program, contact your host coordinator for possible resources.
+Guests and visitors: If you intend to have family members stay with you throughout the duration of the program, contact your host coordinator for possible resources.
 You are reminded that the University cannot provide any administrative support (transportation, housing, childcare, etc) or assume any responsibility for accompanying non-participants.